THE WORKING ACTOR - 2021/2

 Prior to registering online, you must read this general information and all relevant additional programme specific information.
 By completing online registration, you acknowledge that you have read such content, and accept all such changes.

 The module helps students develop an individual, systematic rehearsal practice for theatre and film media.
 Students will begin by developing awareness of their expressive instrument, noting their own physicality and vocal patterns and considering the messages they may give to an audience or to the camera.
 Initial work based on personal experience and observation will lead to structured work on preparation, action and motivation of character and circumstance.
 Students will explore the resonance of particular objects and particular relationships and will devise a number of exercises that will explore truthful, organic, moment-to-moment behaviour in response to a set of given circumstances, in the pursuit of an objective.
 Preparatory exercises will encourage emotional and physical availability, responses to objectives and obstacles, the importance of reading and responding to behaviour and the reality of the concentrated thought process.
-Developing exercises will investigate improvised scenes, strategies for text, the spatial and emotional dynamism of relationships, the development of character and the specific and differing demands that genre and style make on technique.
+Developing exercises may investigate improvised scenes, strategies for text, the spatial and emotional dynamism of relationships, the development of character, strategies for devised and original work, and the specific and differing demands that genre and style make on technique.
+Some sessions may or may not be delivered online.

 Guildford School of Acting